What is dyslexia?

 Why do people need an assessment?

 An assessment report has many uses, for example to identify areas of weakness and ways to help: in particular suggestions are aimed at a studentís individual needs.

 A report is also required by a school/college Special Educational Needs Co-ordinator (SENCO) so that a student can access concessions like extra time, or a 'reader' in exams.

 Finally, many parents and students are relieved when dyslexia is identified because it confirms that there is a real reason for the problems that theyíve been having.

 P.S.
 There's a mountain of information on dyslexia.
 However a good place to start is this NHS website.

-© MMXVI Anna Parkinson
+© MMXVIII Anna Parkinson